RheaMimiCarillo/reading-notes/401/class-18.md

 - Why would we want to use DynamoDB, realistically?
 It seems quite limited, in comparison to Mongoose.

+## In-class notes

+DynamoDB - another Document Based Database

+- There is no data validation and such, so you can upload anything you want
+- Dynamoose (ORM) - Object Relational Mapping
+  - We'll use our ORM to handle updating our Dynamo database

 [Previous Reading](./class-17.md)

 [Next Reading](./class-19.md)